SAATHI - INSPIRING THE NEXT GENERATION OF TEACHERS

 HELP SAATHI is a collective force of young graduates who have a deeper understanding of, and/or have gone through, the challenges of public education in Nepal.
 “Saathi” in Nepali means friends.
 So, what do we look for in a Saathi?

-Saathis are self-motivated and empowered young teachers with adequate competencies and abundance of empathy who have a strong zeal to use their knowledge/skills/talents with compassion to extend an opportunity for children to grow in a wholesome and inspired manner.
+Saathis are self-motivated and empowered young teachers with great teaching skills and abundance of empathy who have a strong zeal to use their knowledge/skills/talents with compassion to extend an opportunity for children to grow in a wholesome and inspired manner.

 Saathis are recruited based on their recognition and personal experience of the fact that basic education is paramount for children’s future and the community’s happiness.
 Saathis are recruited for two years and are paired to go and teach at a school where they can make the most difference.